-The following functionality is implemented in PRIME 3.7, to help you to be compliant with GDPR:
+The following functionality is implemented in PRIME (from version 3.7), to help you to be compliant with GDPR:

 The User Self Service Portal (USSP) in PRIME can be configured so that the user can login and see all his personal data.
 Also a PDF report can be configured so that all relevant information can be printed out on demand by an operator via PRIME Explorer.

 Access to any data in PRIME always requires an authentication on the runtime system (PRIME Explorer or PRIME USSP).
 PRIME offers different methods for authentication, like basic password authentication to an internal database or to external user repositories like LDAP/Active Directory but also more sophisticated strong authentication with multiple factors, for example, with smart cards/certificate or SSO via SAML.

 The access rights are restricted via corresponding roles in the system.
 The standard roles can be adapted and extended according to the customers’ needs, so operators/users will only see data that they are responsible for/have the need to access.
 The limitation of access to user data is done via permissions search filters and visible processes.